The after-YES booty shakin' dance, 5-8pm, (for youth only), including special drag performances by local drag troupes!

 Where youth and allies can learn about services and organizations in the community.

-On Saturday, December 11th, 2010, over 450 youth activists came together to gain leadership skills and tools to fight homophobia and transphobia at Gay-Straight Alliance Network’s 7th annual Youth Empowerment Summit (YES).
+On Saturday, December 11th, 2010, over 450 youth activists came together to gain leadership skills and tools to fight homophobia and transphobia at Genders & Sexualities Alliance Network’s 7th annual Youth Empowerment Summit (YES).
 This year’s conference showed record-breaking attendance, as the largest YES event in GSA Network history!

 Middle and high school youth activists traveled from all over Northern California, the Central Valley, and even a busload from Eugene, Oregon to Horace Mann Middle School in San Francisco, California to be a part of this dynamic activist conference.